AhmedLeithy/CooperativeScheduler/README.md

 If we trace this for the first couple of cycles, we will get the following:
 ![](images/Demo2_image.png)

 This output is the same as the program output, which can be seen below.
-It should be noted that each task execution message is followed by an integer value inidcating the number of ticks that have passed since the task's execution started.<br/>
+It should be noted that each task execution message is followed by an integer value indicating the number of ticks that have passed since the task's execution started.<br/>
 ![](images/Demo2_number.png)